-All of us have a different story to tell, unique stresses, temptations, motivations, weaknesses and strengths, and for sure some of us will share some of the same triggers, while others will have similar motivations and yet others, similar weaknesses etc..
+We’ve all lived a different story and developed unique stresses, temptations, motivations, weaknesses and strengths, and for sure some of us will share some of the same triggers, while others will have similar motivations and yet others, similar weaknesses, when it comes to alcohol.

 Table of Contents